 - Daughter, who knows mother’s retirement account website password, goes online and changes the beneficiary of the account to herself without mother’s knowledge.
 When mother passes, daughter is the beneficiary of the retirement account to the exclusion of her siblings.

-The law firm of Romano & Sumner has experience in challenging life insurance and retirement account beneficiary designations that have been created under fraudulent circumstances.
+Our Romano & Sumner estate litigation lawyers have experience in challenging life insurance and retirement account beneficiary designations that have been created under fraudulent circumstances.
 Our team of attorneys will aggressively fight to ensure that you receive the benefits that your loved one intended for you to have.

 Challenging Ex-Spouse as Beneficiary